All Rights Are Individual

 Other countries that have significantly high slave populations are Russia, Ukraine, Nigeria, the Democratic Republic of Congo, Indonesia, Egypt, Myanmar, Iran, Turkey, and Sudan.

-The primary thing that distinguishes the free person from the unfree person is voluntary, consensual action versus action that is coerced or compelled.
+The primary thing that distinguishes the free person from the unfree person is voluntary, consensual human action versus action that is coerced or compelled.

 Consensual, voluntary human action hinges upon the principle of individual rights:

-Are we each free to live as we choose, provided we do not infringe upon the equal rights of others?
+Are we each free to live as we choose, provided we do not infringe upon the equal rights of others?Or are we not?

-The most fundamental politico-economic question is this:
+In a politico-economic context, the most fundamental question is this:

-Do we rightfully have jurisdiction over ourselves, or do others rightfully have jurisdiction over us?
+Do we rightfully have jurisdiction over ourselves — or do others rightfully have jurisdiction over us?

 Quoting the 19th century politico-economic philosopher Auberon Herbert: